Loading

 Airport Map

 As the capacity of the airport has been reaching its limit for the last couple of years (as of 2005), further development of the airport is being considered.
 Besides regular repairs of the existing runways, Prague Airport (Czech: Letiště Praha s.p.) began the preparations for building a new runway, parallel to the 06/24 runway.
 The construction with estimated costs of CZK 5–7 billion was scheduled to begin in 2007, and the new runway marked 06R/24L was to be put into service in 2010.
-Because of many legal problems and the protests of people who live close to the airport premises, as well as a result of COVID-19 pandemic, the construction is likely to start no sooner than in 2030s.
+Because of many legal problems and the protests of people who live close to the airport premises, as well as a result of the COVID-19 pandemic, construction is likely to start no sooner than in the 2030s.

 It is planned to be over 3,500 m (11,483 ft) long.
 Located about 1,500 m (4,921 ft) southeast of the present main runway, the 24L runway will be equipped with a category III ILS, allowing landing and taking off under bad weather conditions.

 Prague Airport states that besides increasing the airport capacity, the new runway system will greatly reduce the noise level in some densely inhabited areas of Prague.
-This should be achieved by reorganising the air traffic space around the airport, and shifting the traffic corridors after putting the two parallel runways into service.
+This should be achieved by reorganising the air traffic space around the airport and shifting the traffic corridors after putting the two parallel runways into service.
 The vision of heavy traffic raised many protests from the suburban communities directly surrounding the airport.
 On 6 November 2004, local referendums were held in two Prague suburbs – Nebušice and Přední Kopanina – giving official support to the local authorities for active opposition against the construction of the parallel runway.

 Railway connection